- Search The Registry

 *S. James Gates Jr. was born on this date in 1950.
 He is a Black theoretical physicist who works on supersymmetry, supergravity, and superstring theory.

 Sylvester James Gates Jr. is the oldest of four siblings; he was born in Tampa, Florida, the son of Sylvester James Gates, Sr., a career U.S. Army veteran, and Charlie Engels Gates.
 His mother died when he was 11.
 When his father remarried, his stepmother, a teacher, brought books into the home and emphasized the importance of education.
-The family moved many times while Gates was growing up, but, as he was entering 11th grade, he settled in Orlando, Florida, where he attended Jones High School, his first experience in a segregated Black school.
+The family moved many times while Gates was growing up, but as he entered 11th grade, he settled in Orlando, Florida, where he attended Jones High School, his first experience in a segregated Black school.
 Comparing his own school's quality to neighboring white schools, "I understood pretty quickly that the cards were really stacked against us."

 Gates is on the board of trustees of the Society for Science & the Public and is active in scientific outreach.
 Gates was a Martin Luther King Jr. Visiting Scholar at MIT (2010–11) and was a Residential Scholar at MIT's Simmons Hall.
 He is pursuing ongoing research into string theory, supersymmetry, and supergravity at Brown University.
 He appeared at the 2011 Isaac Asimov Memorial Debate: The Theory of Everything, hosted by Neil DeGrasse Tyson.
-Gates also appeared in the BBC Horizon documentary The Hunt for Higgs in 2012, and the NOVA documentary Big Bang Machine in 2015.
+Gates also appeared in the BBC Horizon documentary The Hunt for Higgs in 2012 and the NOVA documentary Big Bang Machine in 2015.